-A magnificent selection of jewelry including top quality diamonds, Burmese rubies and natural pearls will be offered in Bonhams Fine Jewelry sale on 19th September in New Bond Street, London.
+A magnificent selection of jewellery including top quality diamonds, Burmese rubies and natural pearls will be offered in Bonhams Fine Jewellery sale on 19th September in New Bond Street, London.

 Stunning examples of art deco and belle époque designs are among some of the highlights in the sale, with exquisite early pieces by Cartier and Tiffany & Co.
 A seed pearl, sapphire and diamond 'sautoir' necklace by Cartier is one of the rarest pieces in the sale, estimated at £50,000 - 70,000.
 The necklace is formed of two parts, made in different years, the tassel pendent made in 1910, during the belle époque and the seed pearl necklace made in 1917.
 Cartier often made pieces that were closely similar but not identical, and a nearly identical pendant was included in the Cartier Exhibition at the British Museum exhibition in 1997.
 This necklace was purchased from Cartier by the vendor's father and has never been seen on the open market before.

 Natural pearls are well represented in the sale including a fabulous natural pearl and diamond lavallière necklace, circa 1910 estimated at £60,000 - 80,000.
 Not only are the two pearl drops of large size, they are also beautifully matched.

 Jewellery by Tiffany & Co offer some of the most eye-catching art deco designs in the sale.
 A ruby line bracelet by Tiffany & Co, from circa 1930 is estimated at £8,000 - 10,000 and is designed with the finest step-cut Burmese rubies.
 Another exquisite Burmese ruby weighing 3.17 carats features in a ruby and diamond ring, by Tiffany & Co, from circa 1925, estimated at £12,000 - 18,000.